 Test your setup – Verify that you can request your media through your new Media Optimizer domain,

 <cloud_name>is the name you gave to your Media Optimizer cloud on creation.

 If an image URL in your site is currently

 mycloud, you would update it to use this URL instead:

 If you want to continue using your own domain name to access your media, you need not change the URLs on your site.
-Just ask Cloudinary Support to configure the DNS routing and then specify your domain name in your delivery profile.
+Just ask Cloudinary Support to configure the DNS routing and then specify your domain name in your delivery profile.3

-What's a delivery profile?
-Well, the basic MO setup automatically adopts the default delivery profile, which is why it's not mentioned in the steps above.
+What’s a delivery profile?
+Well, the basic MO setup automatically adopts the default Media Optimizer delivery profile, which is why it’s not mentioned in the steps above.
 In a nutshell, a delivery profile identifies a set of media assets by their delivery URLs, and defines how they are delivered based on the optimization transformations that you specify.